 - The roles of settlor and trustee must be performed by two separate people.
 One person cannot fulfill both roles.

-Which States Allow Domestic Asset Protection Trusts?
+States that Allow Domestic Asset Protection Trusts

 Not all 50 states offer DAPTs.
 This type of trust is available only in 16 states as of this writing.